esraalegebaly/esraalegebaly/README.md

 ### 🧠 About Me

-I am a computer science graduate and data scientist with a strong focus on computational neuroscience.
+Data scientist with a strong focus on computational neuroscience.
 I work with data and machine learning to understand learning, adaptation, and internal representations in complex systems, with a growing emphasis on biologically grounded models of the brain.

 My interests lie in studying how neural systems learn and reorganize over time using computational tools.
 I am particularly interested in neural population dynamics, neural manifolds, recurrent neural networks (RNNs), and feedback-based learning mechanisms.
 My work is inspired by computational frameworks such as Feulner & Clopath (2021) and recent models of biologically plausible motor learning (Nature Communications, 2024).